facebook/chef-utils/README_grocery_delivery.txt

   * You want anything committed to HEAD to be uploaded immediately.

-To customize grocery_delivery, you can create a file called "gd_local.hooks" either in the same directory as grocery_delivery, or in /etc, and it can override a variety of variables and/or define functions which will be called.
+To customize grocery_delivery, you can create a file called "gd_local.hooks" either in the same directory as grocery_delivery, a subdirectory of grocery_delivery's directory called "gd_hooks", or in /etc, and it can override a variety of variables and/or define functions which will be called.
 These hooks are described here:

 VARIABLES
 =========